 - The Full/Part (Full-Time/Part-Time) field is used in HRS reporting.

 - The Pay Basis field was formerly known as "Salary Basis."
 It is defined as the principal condition in terms of time, production, or other criteria, along with salary rate, which determines the compensation paid to an employee.

 Note: At UW, employees with a Pay Basis of No Pay Basis are unpaid appointments and do not need payroll funding entered in HRS.

-Note: For a list of the seven types of Pay Bases used at UW, refer to [Link for document 29426 is unavailable at this time.]
+Note: For a list of the seven types of Pay Bases used at UW, refer to Pay Basis Descriptions in HRS

 - The Combined Standard Hours/FTE field shows both the employee's standard hours and the FTE (full-time equivalent) percentage for all active jobs.

 Note: If employee has more than one job, the combined standard hours are those in effect at the time of this Effective Dated row.Note: For FTE to Standard Hours conversion, refer to FTE to Standard Hours Conversion Table for HRS

 - The Encumbrance Override field allows a campus department to choose whether or not to encumber an employee's earnings.

 Note: When the Encumbrance Override indicator displays a checkmark , any data entered in the UW Custom tab, Encumbrances section is ignored.